TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

    Running Symfony Console Commands via the scheduler is possible since TYPO3 v9.0.
    The `schedulable` option is available since v9.4.

-By default, it is possible to run the command from the `TYPO3 scheduler <https://docs.typo3.org/c/typo3/cms-scheduler/master/en-us/>`__ as well if `schedulable` is not set to false in :file:`Configuration/Commands.php`.
+By default, it is possible to run the command from the `TYPO3 scheduler
+<sysextscheduler:start>`__ as well, if not deactivated see:
+:ref:`deactivating-the-command-in-scheduler`.